martincoronels/entrega-tarea-1-Coronel/README.md

 This command will move the starter code to the **app-example** directory and create a blank **app** directory where you can start developing.

+## Backend configuration

+The Galería screen no longer uses a hardcoded mock of products.
+Instead it fetches data from a small Express/Prisma backend and allows you to create products via a POST request.
+To point the app at your API you only need to edit a single file:

+- config.tsx – contains an exported constant named API_BASE_URL.

+By default this value is 'http://MyIP:3000', which assumes that the backend is running on the same machine on port 3000.
+If your Express server runs on a different host or port, update this constant accordingly.

+The Galería screen issues a GET ${API_BASE_URL}/products on mount to populate the list and uses POST ${API_BASE_URL}/products when saving a new product from the modal form.

+Refer to the backend project's README for instructions on setting up the server and database.

 ## Learn more

 To learn more about developing your project with Expo, look at the following resources: